GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **New features** - **TechPass Portal**

 <details>
- <summary>Developer Portal Widget is available on the TechPass portal</summary>
+ <summary>Developer Portal Widget is available on the TechPass Portal</summary>

-A new widget from the Developer Portal has been integrated into the TechPass portal.
+A new widget from the Developer Portal has been integrated into the TechPass Portal.
 Using this, you can now access and learn more about the various GovTech featured products.

 <kbd>![developer portal widget](../assets/images/whats-new/20220706_masthead-devportalwidget-02.png)</kbd>

 </details>

 <details>
-   <summary>New webhook in TechPass portal</summary>
+   <summary>New webhook in TechPass Portal</summary>

 Tenants can configure a new event webhook, `application-deleted` to get notifications when an application gets deleted from their system.